dCache/dcache-book2/config-chimera.md

 4. Empty tags are ignored.

-DIRECTORY TAGS FOR DCACHE
+DIRECTORY TAGS FOR dCache
 -------------------------

-The following directory tags appear in the DCACHE context:
+The following directory tags appear in the dCache context:

 OSMTemplate
 Must contain a line of the form “`StoreName` <storeName>” and specifies the name of the store that is used by dCache to construct the [storage class](#storage-class-and-directory-tags) if the [HSM Type](rf-glossary.md#hsm-type) is `osm`.